James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **Decision: commit `supcon_vib_dglsspp_inputin_in_chan` to the full medium run.**

-## Iteration 19.13: the cov-shift medium run — both ceilings and TTA improve
+## Iteration 19.13: the cov-shift medium run.
+Both ceilings and TTA improve

 The 21-ep / 100% medium run of `supcon_vib_dglsspp_inputin_in_chan` (per-scan
 input normalization on range/remission + internal InstanceNorm) completed cleanly